LynxWall/cucumber-js-tsflow/README.md

 yarn add --dev @lynxwall/cucumber-tsflow
 ```

+**Note**: If you want to use cucumber-js to execute tests you will also need to install @cucumber/cucumber.
+However, if using cucumber-tsflow to execute tests you would only need to install @lynxwall/cucumber-tsflow, which will install all necessary cucumber packages.

 ### Create .feature files to describe your specifications

 By default, CucumberJS looks for .feature files in a folder called 'features', so create that folder and then create a new file called 'my_feature.feature':